willh/willh.github.com/_posts/2018-01-21-making-sense-of-aws-reinvent.md

 ### Amazon releases loads of new services

-Amazon released quite a lot of new services at AWS re:Invent.
+Amazon released quite a lot of new services at AWS re:Invent ([check out my previous blog post summarising the main announcements](http://willhamill.com/2018/01/16/aws-reinvent-2017-recap)).
 61 new services or significant updates to existing services.
 Clearly they've been very busy.

 ![wordle word cloud of all 61 of the new or updated Amazon services from reInvent](../../../assets/images/20180121_aws_reinvent_wordle.png)

 But why these services in particular?
 What's driving them to creating these particular features in their platform, and how do they know people will want them?
 What does it mean for us?
-My job is to build and design computer systems and it means that Amazon (and Azure, and Google Cloud) are constantly changing the playing field when it comes to understanding the landscape of what technology is available to solve your problems and which things you have to build yourself.
+[My job at Kainos](https://kainos.com/careers) is to build and design computer systems and it means that Amazon (and Azure, and Google Cloud) are constantly changing the playing field when it comes to understanding the landscape of what technology is available to solve your problems and which things you have to build yourself.

 <br />